python-tap/tappy/README.md

 Installation
 ------------

-tappy is available for download from [PyPI][pypi].
-You can install it with `pip` or `easy_install`. tappy is currently supported on Python 2.6, 2.7, 3.2, 3.3, 3.4 and PyPy.
+tappy is available for download from [PyPI][pypi]. tappy is currently supported on Python 2.6, 2.7, 3.2, 3.3, 3.4 and PyPy.

 ```bash
 $ pip install tap.py